 Ethy Forest Plan

-The Ethy Forest Plan covers 51 hectares of Public Forest Estate woodland on a prominent headland at the confluence of the Fowey and Lerryn rivers south of Lostwithiel in Cornwall.
+The Ethy Forest Plan covers 51 hectares of the nation's forests woodland on a prominent headland at the confluence of the Fowey and Lerryn rivers south of Lostwithiel in Cornwall.
 The woodland lies in the South Coast Eastern section of the Cornwall Area of Outstanding Natural Beauty above the drowned valleys of the Fowey estuary.

 The forest here is a mixture of productive conifer plantation and mature and regenerating broadleaves.
 The whole area is classed as ancient woodland, much of it Plantation on Ancient Woodland Sites, with scattered small groups and individual examples of the older remnant native broadleaves still evident.

 The woodland is well used for walking by local people and visitors to this popular tourist area and there is a well signed footpath passing through it.
 The whole woodland is dedicated as access land under the Countryside and Rights Of Way Act.